 There are some treatments that were not an option for patients prior to the use of lasers.
 For example, debridement was previously performed with an instrument, usually a scaler, to debride the diseased tissue, unfortunately also removing healthy tissue.
 The diode laser completely changed the outcome, as it targets the diseased tissue while leaving the healthy tissue unscathed.
 At the same time, the periodontal procedure is completely comfortable for the patient as it requires minimal anesthesia and possibly just topical anesthetics.
 Additionally, aphthous ulcers and herpetic lesions treated with lasers reduce the discomfort, severity, and reoccurrence of the lesions.
 Finally, dental lasers have been a more comfortable and better option for patients needing pain therapy than traditional methods.
 The more that patients experience dental lasers, the happier they become with their dental treatment which makes my job as a hygienist that much easier and more rewarding.

 The number one benefit BIOLASE diode lasers provide for patient comfort is the ability to treat soft tissues and inflammation.
 There are no contraindications in the use of lasers as long as they are used within the right parameters, allowing me to use the devices for a multitude of different procedures.
-Because I am able to perform more procedures with the lasers, my patients experience less discomfort during the treatment and requires less time to heal.
+Because I am able to perform more procedures with the lasers, my patients experience less discomfort during the treatment and require less time to heal.

 While lasers have had a large impact on the treatment patients can expect to receive at the dentist, there are even more areas where I believe lasers could be applied.
 It would be great to see lasers approved and used more often in low-level light therapy or photobiomodulation in the use of oral mucositis, dry mouth, paresthesia, and neuralgia.
 Patients that undergo head and neck radiation treatment often have painful side effects, especially oral mucositis.
 Lasers could comfortably treat these side effects to allow more positive results.
-Education and awareness of the treatment availability for these patients is a key component that will help guide decisions to apply lasers in treating these side effects in the future.
+Education and awareness of the treatment available for these patients is a key component that will help guide decisions to apply lasers in treating these side effects in the future.

 One example of a patient success story we recently had was a patient with trigeminal neuralgia who has been in significant discomfort for more than eight years.
-Through treating the neuralgia with laser sessions of pain therapy, the patient has been able to have more pain free days than ever before.
-This is just as exciting for us as it is for the patient, as our utmost goal is to provide comfort for those we treat and to help them return to their everyday lives as pain free as possible.
+Through treating the neuralgia with laser sessions of pain therapy, the patient has been able to have more pain-free days than ever before.
+This is just as exciting for us as it is for the patient, as our utmost goal is to provide comfort for those we treat and to help them return to their everyday lives as pain-free as possible.

 As a registered dental hygienist and dental laser educator, my goal is for my patients to receive the best possible care available in dentistry and for my students to be able to administer this treatment within the proper parameters, and in the most comforting way possible.
 BIOLASE diode dental lasers help me to achieve both of these goals.
 Patients have better dental experiences with lasers and once dentists and hygienists are properly trained, they have a much easier time utilizing this treatment.
 Laser treatments are certainly the present and future of dentistry, and as more indications for dental lasers are approved more patients will have the opportunity to experience the advantages lasers have over traditional tools and techniques.